 Recruiters are Teach For America’s lifeblood.
 They spend their time on college campuses across the country, working with juniors and seniors to inspire them to dedicate two years of their lives to Teach For America’s mission.

-These recruiter-student interactions form the basis of a life-long relationship between Teach For America and a student who chooses to join TFA; therefore, recruiters are also responsible for a great deal of critical information in our Salesforce CRM.
-The tension between the data and human sides of their jobs led TFA to see recruiters as a potential audience for piloting some cognitive tools to reduce the time spent doing data work, and free them up to spend more time building relationships.
+Recruiter-student interactions form the basis of a life-long relationship between Teach For America and a student who chooses to join TFA; therefore, recruiters are also responsible for a great deal of initial data entry in the organization’s CRM as well.

 We uncovered a few interesting findings:

-Users were incredibly not forgiving of the technology.
+Users were less forgiving of the technology.
 If an intern made the mistake, they would work to correct it, or edit it themselves.
-They treated the cognitive tool as if a machine and expected machine-like precision.
-We helped mitigate this by giving the tool a name, “Ceci.”
-Users would then joke over slack, that “Ceci was having an off day,” rather than the frustration prior to the name.
+They treated the cognitive tool as a machine and expected machine-like precision.